madkat/sourcemod-pvkii-randomizer/README.markdown

 # Configuration

-   Default value in parenthesis
+A value in parenthesis denotes the default value.

+Enable or disable PVKII Randomizer
-    rnd_enabled (1) - Enables/disables PVKII Randomizer.
+    rnd_enabled (1)

+Enable or disable random class support
-    rnd_classes (1) - Enable/disabled random class support.
+    rnd_classes (1)

+Enable or disable random weapon support
-    rnd_weapons (1) - Enable/disabled random weapon support.
+    rnd_weapons (1)

-    rnd_multi_melee (70) - Percent chance that a player will spawn with an additional random melee weapon. rnd_ranged (95) - Percent chance that a player will spawn with a random ranged weapon. rnd_multi_ranged (40) - Percent chance that a player will spawn with an additional random ranged weapon. rnd_special (30) - Percent chance that a player will spawn with a random special weapon (keg/parrot). rnd_hail_mary (0) - Enables/disables all players spawning with kegs. rnd_blotoutthesun (0) - Enables/disables all players spawning with parrots.
+The percentage chance that a player will spawn with a second melee weapon
+    rnd_multi_melee (70)

+The percentage chance that a player will spawn with a ranged weapon
+    rnd_ranged (95)

+The percentage chance that a player will spawn with a second ranged weapon
+    rnd_multi_ranged (40)

+The percentage chance that a player will spawn with a "special" weapon (keg/parrot).
+    rnd_special (30)

+Enable or disable Hail Mary mode (all players spawn with kegs)
+    rnd_hail_mary (0)

+Enable or disable Blot Out the Sun mode (all players spawn with parrots)
+    rnd_blotoutthesun (0)

 # Installation